Increase in Migrant Quota

 The closed border will have a long-term impact on Australia, which depends on migration for two-thirds of its population growth.
 By 2030, there will be 1 million fewer people in Australia than there would have been under pre-pandemic immigration levels.

-There has been so much news in recent months about the positive effects of migration and severe skill shortages that I believe it is all leading up to a significant announcement regarding increasing migrant quotas, particularly for skilled migrants.
+There has been so much news in recent months about the positive effects of migration and severe skill shortages.
+That I believe it is all leading up to a significant announcement regarding increasing migrant quotas, particularly for skilled migrants.

-The government has been slow to announce how it plans to treat those on provisional visas who must meet specific visa conditions, such as time spent in Australia and time spent working in Australia, before they can move to permanent residence.
-I believe it is unfair to allow these visa holders to visit Australia without making larger concessions to the period of time they need to live and work in Australia, but the Minister of Immigration made the following announcement just yesterday after encouraging them to do so:
+The government has been slow to announce how it plans to treat those on provisional visas.
+Who must meet specific visa conditions, such as time spent in Australia.
+And time spent working in Australia, before they can move to permanent residence.
+I believe it is unfair to allow these visa holders to visit Australia without making larger concessions to the period of time.
+They need to live and work in Australia, but the Minister of Immigration made the following announcement just yesterday after encouraging them to do so:

-'In recognition of the harmful impact of COVID-19-related travel limitations on this cohort, the Government will further extend visas for skilled regional (provisional visa) holders (subclass 489, 491, and 494).'
+'In recognition of the harmful impact of COVID-19-related travel limitations on this cohort.
+The Government will further extend visas for skilled regional (provisional visa) holders (subclass 489, 491, and 494).'

-Before making arrangements to enter Australia, I'm sure migrants from other countries would have appreciated some information about the nature of the extended periods.
+Before making arrangements to enter Australia.
+I'm sure migrants from other countries would have appreciated some information about the nature of the extended periods.

-As in most developed countries, immigration has always been a touchy subject, with politicians vacillating between a "big" Australia, or one with modest population growth, and the post-World War II doctrine of "populate or perish," which saw two million immigrants arrive in Australia between 1945 and 1965.
+As in most developed countries, immigration has always been a touchy subject.
+With politicians vacillating between a "big" Australia, or one with modest population growth.
+And the post-World War II doctrine of "populate or perish," which saw two million immigrants arrive in Australia between 1945 and 1965.

 The idea of a large Australia has faded in favour since 2010, but I believe that is about to change.
-I believe the migration pendulum has swung back in our favour, and I expect a huge announcement in the coming days.
+I believe the migration pendulum has swung back in our favor, and I expect a huge announcement in the coming days.

 There appears to have never been a finer time to relocate to Australia.